Building a better workplace culture: Wellbeing

 Managing people requires empathy, compassion, care, and other very human components that don’t always get prioritized.

-Employee wellbeing as a business strategy
+Employee wellbeing and business strategy

 It is increasingly harder to separate personal from professional.
 Perhaps it is not even fully possible to do so.
 As we navigated the pandemic, lockdown, remote work, and the aftermath of it all, setting boundaries between work and home life became unmanageable.